ozyurtf/cpu-scheduler/README.md

            Blocked
 ```

-And in the five-state model, we fixed the issues that we mentioend in three-state model.
+So, in the five-state model, we introduced new states: **new** and **exit** to solve the issue that we mentioned in three-state model.

 But there is one major flaw in the five-state model.
 CPU is much faster than the IO devices.
-Therefore, if the CPU executes very fastly and all of the processes move to the waiting/blocked state as a result of this, there will be no processes in the ready state anymore.
-All the processes will just wait for an IO event and CPU will sit idle and wait for at least one process to leave from IO.
+Therefore, if the CPU executes very fastly and all of the processes are moved to the **blocked** state, there will be no processes in the ready state anymore as a result of this.
+All the processes will just wait for an IO event and CPU will sit idle and wait for at least one process to leave from IO and ready to be executed.
 And this will lead to low CPU utilization.

-To prevent this, If all processes in the main memory are in waiting/blocked state, the operationg system can suspend a process in waiting/blocked state, stores all of the suspended processes in a queue named suspend queue and move the suspended process to the disk to free up main memory.
+To prevent this, the operationg system can suspend a process that is in **blocked** state, stores all of the suspended processes in a queue named suspend queue and move the suspended process to the disk to free up main memory if all processes in the main memory are in **blocked** state.

 After this, CPU can now bring some other processes to the main memory and this prevents it from staying idle.

-So in six-state model, we can add another state named **Suspend**.
+So in six-state model, we can add another state named **suspend**.

 ## Six State Model